 One of the Independence of the Seas passengers, 32-year-old Crystal Glewwe, died as a result of the impact.

 But in the lawsuit, the tourists claimed that the Coaster driver continuously changed lanes while speeding.

-According to a US media house, it was claimed that when the passengers asked the driver to slow down, he reportedly said that he was driving “the way everyone typically drove in Jamaica”.
+According to an US media, it was claimed that when the passengers asked the driver to slow down, he reportedly said that he was driving “the way everyone typically drives in Jamaica”.